comsystan/comsystanj/description/Description2DImage.md

 - FD is determined for the object's contour
 - For several objects (particles) use Preprocessing/Particles to stack before
 - The number of rulers with distinct sizes according to the power of 2 can be set
 - Linear regression parameters of the double log plot can be set
+- Note: The regression end is estimated from the first image in a stack
+- If subsequent images contain fewer object pixels, the regression end may be too high and an error message is thrown